AdamRatcliffe-TomTom/tomtom-navigation-js/README.md

 | onDestinationReached | `function` | | Fired when the destination is reached. |
 | onContinue | `function` | | Fired when the arrival panel's continue button is clicked. |

-## Route Waypoints
+## Route Waypoint

-The navigation component sources the route waypoints from a `DataSet`.
-The dataset must have `longitude` and `latitude` columns, other columns are optional.
+Route waypoint records must have `longitude` and `latitude` properties, other properties are optional.

-The names shown in the table are the defaults that will be expected by the component if column mappings are not specified using the mapping input properties.

 | Name          | Type              | Required | Description                                                                                                                                                                                                               |
 | ------------- | ----------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |